Working towards a fixed connection between the Fosen Peninsula and Trondheim

 The Fosen Peninsula has approx. 25,000 inhabitants in four municipalities.
 There are road connections in the north via Osen, Malm, and Inderøya, while in the south there are two ferry connections across the Trondheim Fiord: Ferry Flakk-Rørvik and Ferry Brekstad-Valset.
 Municipalities at Fosen: Ørland, Indre Fosen, Osen and Åfjord.

 There has been work going on for a connection across the Trondheim fiord between the Fosen Peninsula and Trondheim for several years.
 A company has been established to work for the realization of the plans – Fosenbrua AS.
 The selected crossing area is between Flakk and Rørvik, where the largest ferry connection is today.

 The toll project “Fosenpakken” significantly reduces the time distances at Fosen.
 The company Fosenbrua AS has so far formulated a toll package, which together with the bridge over the Trondheim Fiord also includes a bridge over the Stjørnfiord as well as road measures of significance for the travel time over new mainland connections.
 In total, this means that most of Fosen’s around 25,000 inhabitants will be able to reach Trondheim in less than an hour.

 The population in Trondheim is growing rapidly, and is approaching 190,000 inhabitants.
 Greater Trondheim, consisting of the nearest neighboring municipalities, as well as Orkland and Stjørdal, currently has a population of around 260,000 inhabitants.

 Low traffic growth at ferry connection Flakk-Rørvik

-Today’s traffic at the ferry connection Flakk-Rørvik is under 2000 vehicles per year.
-There has been a low traffic growth in recent years.
+Today’s traffic at the Ferry connection Flakk-Rørvik is less than 2000 kjt ÅDT, and has shown very low traffic growth in recent years.